 Documents Required for Audit of a Company

 When a company would be ready to get themselves audited by a third party, the third party would provide the company with a starting date and the requirement of the audit team.
 The requirements usually consist of a list of documents which, if prepared beforehand, could result in the quick and early ending of the complete audit process.

-> Let’s have a look at the documents that may be required during an audit.
+Let’s have a look at the documents required during an audit:

-> 1. Reports on the Payroll
+1. Reports on the Payroll

 The payroll reports are very important from the point of audit as the number of employees in a company can cause a significant increase in the duration of the audit.
 The analysis of the payroll report will help the auditor to understand the current situation of the company and accordingly the auditor would suggest to either hire more employees or lay back a few of them.

 2. List of All the Bank Accounts Used